slam10s/may-madness/docs/2020-21/ncaam/matches/R1_43-44_TTU_vs_VT.md

 ## Individual Matchups

 This assumes the top players and doubles teams listed are starting.
+Click on a Singles line will show you individual predections for each match.

 ### Singles: